 Corporate Donor Prospecting with Donorly (Guest Post)

-The world of corporate giving can be opaque, to say the least.
+The world of corporate giving and fundraising more broadly can be opaque, to say the least.
 Corporations, for instance, don’t always report on where their philanthropic dollars are going the way that a foundation does, and figuring out the right person to talk to at a corporation isn’t always as clear cut as identifying an individual prospective donor.
 You’ve probably even heard that there isn’t much corporate giving in the arts these days.
 All this means is that you just need to get a little creative, and that shouldn’t be a problem for you — as a Fractured Atlas member, creativity is what you do best.

 So, here are a few questions to ask yourself as you embark on the exciting journey of cultivating corporate donors in the arts: